 Depending on the heaviness of your cycle, you may need to change your PIMP 1 - 6 times per day.
 If your pad feels moist or wet next to your skin, then it's time to change your PIMP.
 For example, if you have a really, really heavy flow, you might change your pad 6 times on the first day, 3-4 times the following days, and end your cycle using several liners.
 Got a light flow?
 You might only need to change your pad once, even on those heavy days.

-Some women think that a pad must be washed or rinsed as soon it's taken off.
+Some people think that a pad must be washed or rinsed as soon it's taken off.
 We've found it unnecessary to sprint to the washer or sink.
 It's perfectly okay to wash your pads whenever you happen to do laundry next – even if that's several days later.

 Your pad collection is customizable to both your flow & the style of underwear you prefer.
 Each size has different dimensions and absorbency.
 We suggest starting your collection with 2-3 pads in a couple different sizes.
-Try one of our Kits and test a variety of sizes to find the best fit for you.
-Get a Pad Prescription for a point in the right direction.
-Just answer a couple quick questions and you'll get a customized recommendation.

 Cloth pads are such a personal accessory that only you can know what's best for you.
 We try our hardest to give the best advice and point you in the right direction but finding your perfect fit can sometimes take some trial and error.
 Starting out with cloth pads can be super exciting but we really recommend capping your first order at 3 or 4 pads.
 That way you may only end up with 1 or 2 pads that might not be perfect for you instead of a whole bunch.